 CASS Carers and Volunteers enjoyed a wonderful afternoon tea at Sandon Hall courtesy of our Patron Lady Harrowby on a very sunny June day recently.
-After tea entertainment was provided by singer Debbie who led the audience into patriotic singing and dancing.
+After tea entertainment was provided by Entertainer Debbie who led the popular sing-along and dancing.
 Thank you to Lady Harrowby, our dedicated Carers and everyone who helped to make this special event so memorable.
 View all the photos in the 2017 photo gallery.

 A special donation from Lea Marston Hotel